Home Music Recording Studio - HOME

 Sound (9/10):

-The Godin branded magnetic pickups offer a fairly standard 'Super-Strat' H-S-H configuration ([][] [] [][]
+The Godin branded magnetic pickups offer a fairly standard 'Super-Strat' H-S-H ([][] [] [][]

-Humbucker / Single Coil / Humbucker) arrangement, combined with a similarly standard five position blade switch.
+Humbucker / Single Coil / Humbucker) configuration, combined with a similarly standard five position blade switch.
 The outputs from the Godin pickups are well matched (when PU heights are correctly adjusted), so there are no nasty level changes when switching through pickup options.
 Actual switching is typically quiet.

 The magnetic pickups output via a single, and very smooth volume and tone, control set.
 While the pickups are somewhat on the bright side for humbuckers, there is plenty of drive available.
 (Note: there have been versions of the Freeway Classic with Seymour Duncan pickups.)